dnxjcui/musepong/README.md

 # Muse-Pong

 Control a Pong paddle with your blinks using the Muse 2 EEG headband.
-Features threshold-based blink detection and real-time gameplay.
+Features threshold-based blink detection, real-time gameplay, and multiplayer modes.

 ## Setup